victorcouste/trino-dbt-demo/README.md

 The idea of this project is to demonstrate the power of 2 of the most successful Open Source data projects, dbt and Trino.

+- [dbt](https://www.getdbt.com) (data build tool) enables analytics engineers to transform data in their warehouses by simply writing SQL select statements. dbt handles turning these SQL select statements into tables and views ([more details](https://docs.getdbt.com/docs/introduction)).

+- [Trino](https://trino.io), formerly [PrestoSQL](https://trino.io/blog/2020/12/27/announcing-trino.html), is a fast distributed SQL query engine for big data analytics that helps you explore your data universe ([more details](https://trino.io/docs/current/overview/use-cases.html)).

 Why not use dbt + trino as an ETL tool?
 A match made in heaven ?

-- [dbt](https://www.getdbt.com) (data build tool) enables analytics engineers to transform data in their warehouses by simply writing SQL select statements. dbt handles turning these SQL select statements into tables and views ([more details](https://docs.getdbt.com/docs/introduction)).

-- [Trino](https://trino.io), formerly [PrestoSQL](https://trino.io/blog/2020/12/27/announcing-trino.html), is a fast distributed SQL query engine for big data analytics that helps you explore your data universe ([more details](https://trino.io/docs/current/overview/use-cases.html)).
+Trino connect to multiple data sources with 1 connection and process the SQL queries, dbt handles these SQL transformation queries to create tables or views.

 With this demonstration you will be able to:
 - Start a tiny Trino server.